Frigidaire 70-Pint Dehumidifier

 Heavy, 47-pound build

 Your home’s daily humidity levels may not be something you give much thought to, but when they’re consistently too low or too high, you’ll surely notice.
 If your home’s humidity levels are too high, a unit like the Frigidaire 70-Pint Dehumidifier can help you reign in your indoor moisture.
-Maintaining proper moisture levels in your home can provide a multitude of benefits, including reducing your risk for mold and bacteria-induced health hazards.
-Beyond the health risks, too much humidity can also cause damage to personal belongings like photographs and textiles as well as construction materials or even your home’s HVAC and plumbing systems.
+Maintaining proper moisture levels in your home can provide a multitude of benefits, including helping to prevent the overgrowth of mold and mildew.
+Too much humidity can also cause damage to personal belongings like photographs and textiles as well as construction materials or even your home’s HVAC and plumbing systems.
 We tested the Frigidaire 70-Pint Dehumidifier in our basement to see if it could take a damp and musty space and make it a little more inviting.
 Here’s what we discovered.

 Performance: Extremely effective